 - 7-point grading scale

 Several internal examiners.

 Same as the ordinary exam.
-If the required homework sets are not approved before the ordinary exam, the non-approved set(s) must be handed in no later than two weeks before the beginning of the re-exam week.
+If the required homework sets are not approved before the ordinary exam, the non-approved set(s) must be handed in no later than three weeks before the beginning of the re-exam week.
 They must be approved before the re-exam.

 Criteria for exam assesment

 The student must, in a satisfactory way, demonstrate that he/she has mastered the learning outcome.